Mary Gwen Wheeler – Executive Director

 With a B.A. in American Studies and a Masters in Public and Private Management from Yale University, Ms. Wheeler also has experience in family literacy, workforce development, non-profit management, strategic planning, and international development.
 This included 10 years with the National Center for Family Literacy as a project manager and vice president of planning and development.

-Lilly Massa-McKinley is the Collaboration Coordinator of 55,000 Degrees.
+Lilly Massa-McKinley is the Project Leader of 55,000 Degrees.
 She has a decade of experience working in higher education, community and volunteer engagement and student support services at the University of Montana, Indiana University –Bloomington, Ivy Tech, and Vanderbilt.
 Prior to joining 55,000 Degrees, Massa-McKinley served as Associate Director for the Office of Active Citizenship and Service at Vanderbilt University.
 Massa-McKinley also served as director of volunteer engagement for Habitat for Humanity in Benton Harbor, Michigan, when they hosted the 2005 Jimmy Carter Work Project, an annual home-building blitz.
 A recent doctoral graduate in Higher Education Leadership and Policy at Vanderbilt, Massa-McKinley has an MS from Indiana University and received her BA, Magna Cum Laude, from Wake Forest University.

-Mike Kennedy – Technology Coordinator
+Mike Kennedy – Technology and Data Coordinator

-Mike Kennedy is the technology coordinator of 55,000 Degrees.
+Mike Kennedy is the technology and data coordinator of 55,000 Degrees.
 He graduated from the University of Louisville with a bachelors in Political Science.
 He also graduated from U of L with an MBA.
 Kennedy was part of the inaugural full-time MBA program, of which he was the youngest student.

 Kennedy began working at 55K through an internship for the full-time MBA program.
 He was 55K’s first paid employee.
 Prior to that, Kennedy served as Editor-in-Chief of The Louisville Cardinal, U of L’s student newspaper.
 He is also a budding entrepreneur and has served as the policy director for a major congressional campaign.